 All studies to date of global volcanic carbon dioxide emissions indicate that present-day subaerial and submarine volcanoes release less than a percent of the carbon dioxide released currently by human activities.

-Figure 1: The proportion of volcanic emissions of CO2 (small illustration) compared to human emissions (large illustration).
+Figure 1: The proportion of volcanic emissions of CO2 (Small gray illustration) compared to human emissions (Large gray illustration).

 Also, in a detailed scientific paper by the American Geophysical Union, we read: